skuroda/PackageResourceViewer/README.md

 ### Package Control
 Installation through [package control](http://wbond.net/sublime_packages/package_control) is recommended.
 It will handle updating your packages as they become available.
 To install, do the following.

-* In the Command Palette, enter `Package Control: Add Repository`
-* Enter the following URL into the input box: `https://github.com/skuroda/PackageResourceViewer`
 * In the Command Palette, enter `Package Control: Install Package`
 * Search for `PackageResourceViewer`